 If the teacher/s continue to have concerns, then an initial concern form will be completed and concerns will be discussed with the SENCo.
-They begin to gather more evidence, including that from parents / carers and put in place additional support e.g. additional time to focus on areas of difficulty outside of lessons - TA/LSA support.
+They begin to gather more evidence, including that from parents / carers and carry out observations, assessments and interventions.
 This will be carried out over a set number of weeks with a desired outcome and focused targets.
 Teachers guide the intervention support led by their support staff and monitor the progress of pupils.
 Parents / carers will be kept informed.